 This summer, you may be looking for more activities to help kids build skills and achieve the motor experience they need to develop skills.
 Maybe you are seeking out therapy home recommendations for families.
 Perhaps yo need to have a quick activity on hand to fend off summer boredom.
 Whatever the reason, you’ll love this selection of therapist-approved summer craft ideas for kids!

 These summer crafts can be added to a summer plans for occupational therapy.
-Add them to our new Summer Occupational Therapy Activities Packet.
-It’s a collection of 14 items that guide summer programming at home, at school, and in therapy sessions.
+Add them to our new Summer OT Bundle.
+It’s a collection of 19 items that guide summer programming at home, at school, and in therapy sessions.
 The summer activities bundle covers handwriting, visual perceptual skills and visual motor skills, fine motor skills, gross motor skills, regulation, and more.

 Summer craft ideas for kids…